hawley-jeffrey-bah/payment-accuracy/website/pages/programs/hhs-centers-for-medicare-medicaid-services-cms-medicaid.md

     Mitigation_Strategy: atp6_1
   - Action_Taken: Planned
     Completion_Date: FY2024
+    Description_Action_Taken: 'HHS offers training, technical assistance, and support to state Medicaid program integrity officials through the Medicaid Integrity Institute (MII).

+      '
+    Mitigation_Strategy: app3_1
+  - Action_Taken: Not Completed
+    Completion_Date: The corrective action was not fully completed this reporting period
+    Description_Action_Taken: "HHS shares Medicare data to assist states and territories\
+      \ with meeting Medicaid screening and enrollment requirements.
+To help alleviate\
+      \ state concerns with the cost of completing the Social Security Administration\
+      \ Death Master File (SSA DMF) check as part of provider screening, HHS worked\
+      \ with the SSA to provide states the DMF.
+HHS also developed the Transformed\
+      \ Medicaid Statistical Information System (T-MSIS) to facilitate state submission\
+      \ of timely claims data to HHS, expand the MSIS dataset, and allow HHS to review\
+      \ the completeness and quality of state MSIS submissions in real-time. \n"
+    Mitigation_Strategy: atp5_1
+  - Action_Taken: Planned
+    Completion_Date: FY2024
     Description_Action_Taken: "HHS will continue working with states to implement\
       \ a robust state-specific Corrective Action Plan process that provides enhanced\
       \ technical assistance and guidance to states. \n"
     Mitigation_Strategy: app4_1
-  - Action_Taken: Planned
-    Completion_Date: FY2024
-    Description_Action_Taken: "HHS will share Medicare data to assist states and territories\
-      \ with meeting Medicaid screening and enrollment requirements.
-To help alleviate\
-      \ state concerns with the cost of completing the Social Security Administration\
-      \ Death Master File (SSA DMF) check as part of provider screening, HHS will\
-      \ work with the SSA to provide states the DMF.  \n"
-    Mitigation_Strategy: app5_1
   - Action_Taken: Completed
     Completion_Date: FY2023 Q4
     Description_Action_Taken: 'HHS offers training, technical assistance, and support